Graylog2/documentation/pages/enterprise/setup.rst

 Some Graylog licenses requires to check their validation on a regular base.
 This includes the free Enterprise license with a specific amount of traffic included.

-If you have such a license you need to take care that your Graylog servers are able to communicate with the Graylog API found at ``https://api.graylog.com/report``.
-Should the environment need to use a proxy server, the :ref:`server.conf will take the configuration <http_config>`.
+If your network environment requires Graylog to use a proxy server in order to communicate with the external services via HTTPS, you'll have to configure the proxy server in the the :ref:`configuration file of Graylog <http_config>`.

+The Graylog web interface will show you details of the license, but if you are still unclear about the requirements, please contact sales with your questions.